 - Buy a thermometer system to alert you

 - Leave another passenger to regulate the temperature

 - Plan stops that welcome dogs and take them with you

 Tesla does have a ‘Dog Mode’ function in their cars, however, RSPCA and PETA have warned against not relying on technology or using it to replace your responsibility as a dog owner.

 When Is It Too Cold To Leave Your Dog In The Car?

-Veterinarians have outlined that dogs suffer cold at 40°F, so leaving them alone in a car below this temperature is dangerous.
-Puppies and certain short hair breeds are more susceptible to cold, and may be unsafe even above 40°F. It is safest to not leave your dog in a cold car unless absolutely necessary, and at most for a few minutes.
+Veterinarians have outlined that dogs suffer from cold at 40°F, so leaving them alone in a car below this temperature is dangerous.
+Puppies and certain short hair breeds are more susceptible to cold and may be unsafe even above 40°F. It is safest to not leave your dog in a cold car unless absolutely necessary, and at most for a few minutes.
 Possible health concerns include hypothermia and anxiety.

 Cars have limited insulation leading to temperature drops: